-Dole and MG Marketing partnered with The Salvation Army to launch the “Good Bunch” programme which will donate 48,000 bananas annually to foodbanks throughout the country.
+Dole and MG Group in partnership with The Salvation Army launched in 2020 the “Good Bunch” programme which donates 48,000 bananas annually to foodbanks throughout the country.

-The partnership will see cartons of Dole bananas donated to local foodbanks through MG’s national network every week.
+The partnership sees cartons of Dole bananas donated to local foodbanks through MG’s national network every week.

 MG, New Zealand’s leading wholesale grower-cooperative, and Dole, one of the world's largest producer of fruit, have joined forces to deliver a national initiative.